-(invariant, in this case a displacement).
+The tensorial scheme in Fig. 1 uses a (minimal) 2-component sensory vector and a higher (3) dimensional motor vector that expresses the same physical object (invariant, in his case a displacement).
 The scheme illustrates the contravariant motor efferent vector, as well as the recursing covariant proprioception vector.
-As explained in detail in Pellionisz (1984) (see also Fig. 61.2 here), this recursion converges in the brain stem in the Eigenvectors that are essential to build the cerebellar metric, as the matrix-product of Eigenvectors, found by recursive oscillatory tremor.
-Even this schematic representation points out that the interim oversimplification (e.g., exemplified by Lorente de No (1933) that three-neuron reflex arcs carry a one-to-one representation) is mistaken (Szentágothai 1949).
-Single "loops," for example, reflex arcs are surpassed by a many-to-many network of neural nets, harboring some massive interconnections, described by vector-matrix tensor geometry.
+As explained in detail in Pellionisz [1984] (see also Fig. 2 here) this recursion converges in the brain stem in the Eigenvectors that are essential to build the cerebellar metric, as the matrix-product of Eigenvectors, found by recursive oscillatory tremor.
+Even this schematic representation points out that the interim oversimplification (e.g. exemplified by Lorente de No [1933] that 3-neuron reflex arcs carry a one-to-one representation) is mistaken; Szentágothai [1949].
+Single "loops", e.g. reflex-arcs are surpassed by a many-to-many network of neural nets, harboring some massive interconnections, described by vector-matrix tensor geometry.

-Switching to the seminal work of Genomics (Mendel 1866) regarding many phenotypes (he investigated seven characteristic inheritable traits, in parallel), a similar one-to-one oversimplification ensued; a decided effort to associate with, or rather, to pin "one phenotype on a single genotype."
-A key message of this chapter is to draw a parallel that the "single gene-to-single phenotype" approach is likewise futile, as is a "loop-type" single reflex.
-Instead, there is a "neural network"-type "many-to-many" interactions among, say n, phenotypes, and the underlying, say k, genotypes.
-It is strongly believed that the cerebellum, with its already modeled multicomponent factors is the best platform to sort out the underlying mathematics of "multicomponent dual representation of covariant and contravariant functors (defined as objects that relate categories)" of not only the cerebellar neural networks, but also of their genomic roots.
-In order for this to
+Switching to the seminal work of Genomics [Mendel 1866] regarding many phenotypes (he investigated 7 characteristic inheritable traits, in parallel), a similar one-to-one oversimplification ensued; a decided effort to associate with, or rather, to pin "one phenotype on a single genotype".
+A key message of this chapter is to draw a parallel that the "single gene-to-single phenotype" approach is likewise futile; as is a "loop-type" single reflex.
+Instead, there is a "neural network"-type "many-to-many" interaction among, say n, phenotypes, and the underlying, say k, genotypes.
+It is strongly believed that the cerebellum, with its already modeled multi-component factors is the best platform to sort out the underlying mathematics of "multicomponent dual representation of covariant and contravariant functors (defined as objects that relate categories)" of not only the cerebellar neural networks, but also of their genomic roots.
+In order for this to happen, science needs to specify the mathematics that underlie "a biological system theory"; Bertalanffy [1934].
+Identification is essential for both the neural network and for the underlying genome, including the suggestion here that they are conceptually identical.